arkency/posts/posts/2017-08-29-interview-with-sergii-makagon-about-hanami-events-domain-driven-design-remote-work-blogging-and-more.md

 Very often junior developers need guidance with soft skills as well.
 It's good to be able to communicate with team mates on a good level, not to have a problem with stand-ups and other meetings, to be able to show own strengths during an interview, etc.

 When a developer knows framework and language, it's good to help him to write not just code that works, but code that can be considered as clean code.
 At that moment I would show the ideas of Object-Oriented Design, Patterns and some general ideas of possible architectural decisions.
 It will help a developer to pass code review stage with fewer iterations.
-At that moment developer can be considered as a Middle level developer I think.
+At that moment developer can be considered as a middle-level developer, I think.
 But all companies are different so it's a good idea to have something like this: https://github.com/basecamp/handbook/blob/master/titles-for-programmers.md

 ### What do you think about Ukrainian Ruby community?
-I’ve been a guest at Pivorak meetup in Lviv and for me that was a splendid experience.
+I’ve been a guest at Pivorak meetup in Lviv and for me, that was a splendid experience.
 Top-notch organization and plenty of friendly attendees to discuss with.
 I am not sure about other cities though.
-Can you shed some light.
+Can you shed some light?

-Yes, Pivorak is amazing.
+Yes, [Pivorak](https://www.facebook.com/pivorak/) is amazing.
 They created the unique environment for developers.
 It motivates, it makes you feel like you're part of something big.
 They bring amazing speakers.
 I met Piotr Solnica, creator of dry-rb there.
 Nick Sutterer (creator of Trailblazer) did a workshop on Trailblazer for us.
 I met Michal Papis - core developer of rvm.
 I learned a lot from my Ukrainian colleagues as well.
 It's definitely worth visiting.

-There is also RubyC conference - it's a big annual Ruby-conference in Ukraome.
+There is also RubyC conference - it's a big annual Ruby-conference in Ukraine.
 It's a really good one too.
 A lot of new ideas and interesting speakers there.

 I know that in Kyiv there is a Ruby Meditation meetup which is quite popular too.
 I haven’t had a chance to visit it yet, but I would love to.